dreerr/raw-data-now-presentation/slides-day-2.md

 ## [Google Dataset Search](https://datasetsearch.research.google.com)
 Google's Dataset Search is a search engine for datasets.
 It enables users to find datasets stored across the web.

 ---
+layout: center
+---

+# Exercise – Pick a Tool & Play

+Learn the basic principles of chart visualization

+### Steps:
+1. Pick a tool (e.g., RAWGraphs, Datawrapper, Excel, etc.)
+2. Pick a dataset (e.g., [data.gv.at](http://data.gv.at), [Google Dataset Search](https://datasetsearch.research.google.com), etc.) or use the classroom dataset
+3. Create a chart or visualization

+Work alone or in pairs

+---
 layout: section